Principles of interpretation

 Principles of interpretation is a kindle ebook, written for beginners and expert alike for those interested in law.
 Reading laws i.e. bare legislation itself can be tedious.
 In law an ‘and’ is not always an ‘and’ but can be an ‘or’.
 ‘Shall’ can be ‘may be’ or ‘vice versa or a ‘must be’, depending upon the context.
 Here is a book to understand this jargon:

-The book cites precedents and where available, live source of the judgement relied upon.
-A must for a practising lawyer and a student alike.
+The book cites precedents and where available, citations are linked to the live source of the judgement relied upon.
+A must for a practicing lawyer and a student alike.

 About Principles of Interpretation: